 BiBO products on this page are thick crystals (T > 3 mm) for applications with picosecond (ps), nanosecond (ns), or long pulse/CW lasers.

-For BiBO products (including paired BiBO crystals) developed for spontaneous down conversions (SPDC), please go to SPDC components.
+For BiBO products (including paired BiBO crystals) developed for spontaneous down conversions (SPDC), please visit SPDC components.

 |Part No.||Description||Application||Thickness||Price||Availability||Add to Cart|